A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Introduction

 General topology (also known as point-set topology) studies transformation-invariant properties of topological spaces.
 For example, a mug-shaped object can be smoothly transformed into a doughnut-shaped object, and so general topology does not study the exact details of a given mug-shaped object, but only the properties that are maintained after the mug-shaped object has been smoothly transformed into a doughnut-shaped object.

 A particular approach to topology is based on abstract algebra and results in what is known as algebraic topology (see, e.g., \cite{bamberg:course, hatcher:topology, munkres:algebraic-topology}).
-The power of algebraic topology comes from the vast amount of results available in abstract algebra, in particular in module theory.\footnote{Roughly speaking, a module is a generalization of a vector space where the scalar multiplication by an element in some field is replaced by scalar multiplication by an element in some ring.} As we will see in this paper, central objects of algebraic topology are modules associated with topological spaces, along with boundary operators and coboundary operators defined on these modules.
-Homology is then the study of the dimension of certain quotient spaces based on images and kernels of the boundary operators.
-On the other hand, cohomology is the study of the dimension of certain quotient spaces based on images and kernels of the coboundary operators.
+The power of algebraic topology comes from the vast amount of results available in abstract algebra, in particular about vector spaces.\footnote{More generally, algebraic topology can be formulated in terms of modules, however, for our purposes vector spaces are general enough.
+(Recall that a module is, roughly speaking, a generalization of a vector space where the scalar multiplication by an element in some field is replaced by scalar multiplication by an element in some ring.)} As we will see in this paper, central objects of algebraic topology are vector spaces associated with topological spaces, along with boundary operators and coboundary operators defined on these vector spaces.
+Homology is then the study of certain quotient spaces based on images and kernels of the boundary operators.
+On the other hand, cohomology is the study of certain quotient spaces based on images and kernels of the coboundary operators.
 The importance of homology and cohomology comes from the fact that the dimensions of the above-mentioned quotient spaces are invariants of a topological space.

 In this paper we show how these objects can be conveniently represented with the help of normal factor graphs~\cite{frank:factor, loeliger:intro, forney:normal}.
 Besides this representation being of inherent interest, the power of this approach comes from the fact that one can apply various known results from the factor-graph literature to study the resulting factor graphs, in particular, one can apply various duality results (see, e.g., \cite{forney:normal, ay:nfg-hol}).